 The financial world is full of words or terms that are used all the time, but many of us might not be quite sure what exactly they mean.

-This is especially true when it comes to insurance, which is filled with unique jargon that you don’t really hear anywhere else.
+This can be especially true when it comes to car insurance policy small print, which is often filled with jargon that you don’t really see anywhere else.

 However, it can be really useful to familiarise yourself with these terms so that you know what to look for in a policy, and don’t get caught out when making a claim.